SEO Best Practices for WordPress Web Designers

 Your robots.txt file is the core of your site’s ability to be readable by search engines.
 It’s the text file that tells web crawlers and robots what pages they can and cannot crawl.

-The ability for Google to read this file and understand what permissions it has as it sends requests to the web server for your site data is pivotal to your site’s ability to be index through Google.
+The ability for Google to read this file and understand what permissions it has as it sends requests to the web server for your site data is pivotal to your site’s ability to be indexed through Google.
 Having a basic or non-existent robots.txt can often mean lower rankings, as Google will try to index pages it shouldn’t (if you don’t want it to), or may struggle with permissions to index pages it should.
 You can find your robots.txt file in the root directory of your website (often under the /www directory).

 I recommend this great guide on a visual overview of robots.txt here at Varvy.
 It’s an excellent resource for an overview on the different types of commands you can alter in your robots.txt file!